 Non-notified transactions may be subject to post-closing review and can be, in extreme cases, unwound.
 The Committee has dedicated significant resources to identifying and intervening when it deems necessary in the form of directed inquiries into non-notified transactions.
-In its 2021 Annual Report, CFIUS disclosed various methods it uses to identify non-notified and non-declared transactions including tips from the public, interagency referrals, media reports, commercial databases, and congressional notifications.
-The Committee identified 135 non-notified transactions - of these, the parties in 8 transactions were directed to submit a post-closing filing.
+In its 2023 Annual Report, CFIUS disclosed various methods it uses to identify non-notified and non-declared transactions including tips from the public. interagency referrals, media reports, commercial databases, and congressional notifications.
+The Committee identified and considered thousands of potential non-notified transactions and investigated the matters to determine which to open as official inquires.
+In 2023, Treasury opened non-notified inquiries for 60 transactions and the Committee formally requested filings for 13.
 The identification of these transactions evidences CFIUS's increasingly proactive role in monitoring and investigating foreign investment into the United States.

 Financial penalties.
 Civil fines of up to the entire value of the transaction for failure to make a mandatory filing or for negligence or material omissions to submissions.
-Fines may also be levied for noncompliance with mitigation agreements.
+In the event of failing to file for a mandatory declaration, the maximum penalty is either USD 5 million or the amount of the transaction, whichever is greater.
+Fines up to USD 5 million may also be levied for noncompliance with mitigation agreements following each violation that occurs after December 26, 2024.
+These penalties reflect maximum amounts, and the Committee will often consider both the "aggravating and mitigating circumstances surrounding the conduct" when issuing a penalty.